adobe/aem-genai-assistant/README.md

 ### Testing

-- Run `npm test` to run unit tests for ui and actions
+- Run `npm run lint && npm test` to run lint and unit tests for ui and actions

 ### Deployment